ECCC-MSC/open-data/README.md

-# MSC Public Data Documentation
+# MSC Open Data Documentation

 Welcome!
 This documentation will tell you how to update and deploy new version of the MSC public data documentation.